KI-MDACC Collaborative Grants

 Two projects are awarded joint funding through the 2014 KI-MDACC Collaborative Grants/ SINF mechanism for the years 2015-16:

 PROJECT 1: Drug repositioning for pharmacological manipulation of p53 family members in p53 mutant and deficient lung tumors

-Joanna Zawacka-Pankau from the department of Microbiology, Tumour and Cell biology (MTC).
+Joanna Zawacka-Pankau from the Department of Medicine Huddinge (MedH).
 Project partners: Elsa Flores (MDACC) and Kristian Berg (Oslo Radium Hospital).